 - Heavy and hard to move

 There are also trainer-led workouts from the Sole+ app integrated into the screen.
 You can take elliptical and mat classes.
-Plus, if all of this isn’t enough, you can stream content from your phone for practically unlimited options.
+Plus, if this isn’t enough, you can stream content from your phone for practically unlimited options.
 So, you’ll never get bored on an elliptical again with the Sole E95!

 Click here to read our detailed review of the Sole E95 Elliptical.